 by Elke de Wit Documentary-style feature films are all the rage these days.
 One could argue that realism in art reflects a society which instead of using its imagination merely replicates itself, resulting in films which are rather boring.
-Frieder Schlaich’s Otomo (1999), however, is more provactive, using the docu-style to confront society with its […]
+Frieder Schlaich’s Otomo (1999), however, is more provactive, using the docu-style to confront society with its own racism.
+It does this […]

 You have reached a premium content area of Transitions.
 To read this entire article please login if you are already a Transitions subscriber.